Ashmita-bit/gesture-control-presenter/README.md

-# Gesture Control Presenter 🎮🖐️
+# 🖐️ Gesture Control Presenter

-Control your Google Slides presentations using hand gestures through your laptop camera using Computer Vision and AI.
+A Python-based **computer vision application** that allows users to control Google Slides presentations using real-time hand gestures through a laptop webcam.

-This project uses:

-* OpenCV
-* MediaPipe
-* PyAutoGUI

-to detect hand gestures and convert them into presentation controls like:

-* Next Slide
-* Previous Slide
-* Start Presentation
-* Exit Presentation
+The system detects hand landmarks using **MediaPipe**, processes the webcam feed using **OpenCV**, recognizes predefined gestures, and uses **PyAutoGUI** to perform presentation controls automatically.

 ---

-# 🚀 Features

-✅ Control Google Slides using gestures
-✅ Real-time hand tracking using AI
-✅ Works directly from laptop webcam
-✅ No additional hardware required
-✅ Beginner-friendly AI + Computer Vision project
+## 🎥 Project Demo

+A demonstration of the project is available in my LinkedIn project post:

+**[Add your LinkedIn Demo Post link here]**

+The demo shows how different hand gestures can be used to control a Google Slides presentation without touching the keyboard or mouse.

 ---

+## ✨ Features

+* 🖐️ Hands-free Google Slides control
+* 📷 Real-time webcam-based hand tracking
+* 🤖 AI-powered hand landmark detection
+* 👆 Gesture recognition
+* ⌨️ Automated keyboard control
+* 💻 Works with a laptop webcam
+* 🔌 No additional hardware required
+* ⚡ Real-time gesture processing

+---

-# 🧠 Gesture Controls
+## 🧠 Gesture Controls

 | Gesture          | Action          |
 | ---------------- | --------------- |